ctruett/obsidian-embed-line-range/MIGRATION.md

 This document outlines the major changes made to convert the Obsidian Embed Line Range plugin from header-based ranges to line-based ranges.

+## Credits

+This plugin is based on the original [Obsidian Link Range](https://github.com/rmellmer/obsidian-link-range) plugin by Ryan Mellmer and Eric Sowell.

+**Original Authors**: Ryan Mellmer and Eric Sowell
+**Current Maintainer**: ctruett

+The original plugin provided header-based range functionality.
+This fork has been extensively modified to provide line-based ranges and Bible verse references.

 ## Overview

 The plugin has been fundamentally changed from targeting header ranges (e.g., `[[Note#Header1..Header2]]`) to line number ranges (e.g., `[[Note#L10..L25]]`).
 This provides more precise control over which content is included in links and embeds.